When the World Feels Like Too Much: A Practice to Ground Then Act

 Again.

 Repeat until you feel your heartbeat slow.
-Until you feel your chest release, even a tiny opening.
+Until your chest relaxes, even just a little.

-If you feel emotions rise up, know you are okay.
+If you feel emotions rise up, know you are safe.
 In this moment, somewhere, someone’s breath is synced with yours.
+Now you are ready to act.

 With love,